Digital quantum simulation of molecular dynamics and control: Discussion and Outlook

 \section{Discussion and Outlook}

 In this article we have explored how quantum computers could be used for simulations of molecular control, which can often be intractable on classical computers.
 We introduced an algorithm that utilizes a quantum computer to simulate the field-induced dynamics of the molecular system under consideration, and a classical co-processor to optimize a set of control field parameters to achieve a desired objective.
 Three numerical illustrations were then presented; the first two examples considered vibrational and rotational control problems, while the third treated the problem of state preparation in light-harvesting complexes, which could serve as a potential benchmark problem.
-To this end, in Fig \ref{ResourceAnalysisFig} we analyzed the qubit counts and circuit depths required for its solution on a quantum computer.
-It should be noted that unlike most other variational quantum algorithms, which are designed to use shallow quantum circuits compatible with noisy quantum devices, the depth of the quantum circuits associated with our algorithm can vary arbitrarily depending on factors such as the pulse length, time-step size, and the desired error tolerance.
-Another key difference between our approach and most other variational quantum algorithms is that the solution is encoded in the variational control parameters $\{\theta_i\}$, rather than the terminal state of the qubits.
+To this end, in Fig \ref{ResourceAnalysisFig}, we analyzed the qubit counts and circuit depths required for its solution on a quantum computer.

+One key difference between our approach and most other variational quantum algorithms is that the solution is encoded in the variational control parameters $\{\theta_i\}$, rather than the terminal state of the qubits.
+It should also be noted that unlike most other variational quantum algorithms, which are designed to use shallow quantum circuits compatible with noisy quantum devices, the depth of the quantum circuits associated with our algorithm can vary arbitrarily depending on factors such as the pulse length, time-step size, and the desired error tolerance.